ryanduchin/music-video-collector/README.md

 [heroku]: TBD

 ## Next actions and list of questions
-O1 * follows are working for playlists but not users

 O2 * heroku

-O4  + need to add 'delete post' button to posts and playlists
+O3  + need to add 'delete post' button to posts and playlists
     *** how do I fetch userPlaylists/userPosts correctly? (form.js this.collection?)
     modal _addPosts is not showing options for userPlaylists -> needed to fetch in navbar initialize

     playlist-show debugger on checkOwner shows blank this.userPlaylists

-O3 -after fetch problem, optimize new post modal and song show view - looks -also add logic to submit to the database
+O4 -after fetch problem, optimize new post modal and song show view - looks -also add logic to submit to the database